 Half-Life Calculator

-ChemistryCalculate half-life, decay constant, and remaining quantity for radioactive decay or first-order chemical reactions.
-Supports time unit conversion and activity calculation.
+ChemistryCalculate half-life, decay constant, and remaining quantity for radioactive decay or first-order chemical reactions, with time unit conversion.

 Remaining Amount